Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Discussion

 \subsection{Implications}

 From the results of the study, we can summarize the following implications and action points for notebook tool developers and researchers.

 \textbf{Jupyter Notebook developers need more code iteration tools.} A significant amount of cyclical work in notebooks is related to code iteration, as users tend to iteratively edit and fix their code, leveraging the interactive nature of the notebooks and data-driven tasks.
 To assist with this and bring notebooks closer to their original goal of being a tool for exploration, we suggest adding more debugging tools.
 Features like IDE-style inspections, variable tracking, or even dedicated debugging cells that are excluded from the linear structure of the notebook could greatly enhance the user experience.
+There are already several Jupyter Notebook tools that support extended debugging experience~\cite{patra2022nalin,grotov2024debug,yang2022data}.
+However, like many Jupyter plugins, they suffer from a lack of popularity and therefore limited adoption.
+We hope that our study will help highlight the importance of such features, and that some of them may eventually be supported by the Jupyter community or by major IDE providers such as Microsoft or JetBrains.

 \textbf{The data science workflow is highly entangled}.
 Our analysis shows that much of the workflow involves frequent transitions between exploration, preprocessing, and visualization.
-We argue that the current model does not accurately capture this process, as many steps occur only a few times or not at all, while the remaining steps are closely intertwined.
+We argue that the current classification model does not accurately capture this process, as many steps occur only a few times or not at all, while the remaining steps are closely intertwined.
 Additionally, a significant amount of work happens within the development of individual cells, which is not accounted for in the existing classification.
-To better understand the data science process, a more refined model is needed.
+To better understand the data science process, a more refined taxonomy is needed.
+The next iteration of the taxonomy and classification model should also account for developer-related variables, such as experience or background.
+Since we collected data from both professionals and students and labeled it accordingly, our dataset may provide a foundation for this line of work.